kevin4au/Battleship/README.md

 * Make the number of game rooms dynamic.
 For simplicity, they have been limited to 5.
 * Add a sign in screen to make players unique.
 Gravatars could be used.
 A chat window could also be created to make for a better player to player interface.
 * Refactor the receiveMessage() method in the *Player* class.
 This one grew a lot, and I think it could be broken into separate methods for better readabilty.
-* Make additional UI enhancements.
+* Make additional UI enhancements to make the application more user friendly and exciting.
+Add a meta-tag in the HTML header to allow for viewport scaling on high-res mobile devices and update media queries accordingly.